 [H1] Estimation of Parameters in a Multiplicative Model

 To specify the multiplicative function fully, the analyst estimates n different ki parameters.
 The ki parameters can be estimated by using a corner stratum.
 A corner stratum is a set of cases in which one—and only one—of the independent variables is at its maximum value.
 All remaining variables are at their minimum.
 In a corner stratum, one variable is present and all remaining variables are absent.
-Consider a situation in which xi=1 and all remaining n − 1 independent variables are zero, i.e. x≠i=0.
+Consider a situation in which xi=1 and all remaining n − 1 independent variables are zero, that is, x≠i=0.
 Then, substituting these values into the multiplicative model forms gives us the following relationship:

 [INSERT EQUATION]